- Open Access Policy

 Charges & Fees

-IJ-SoTL levies no charges or fees for publication of accepted articles.
+IJ-SoTL levies no submission charges, or charges or fees for publication of accepted articles.